Qasemabad, Hamadan

 Qasemabad (قاسم اباد) (Note: Also romanized as Qāsemābād; also known as Qāsimābād) is a neighborhood in the city of Hamadan in the Central District of Hamadan County, Hamadan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Qasemabad's population was 5,661 in 1,147 households, when it was a village in Hegmataneh Rural District.
+At the time of the 2006 National Census, Qasemabad's population was 5,661 in 1,147 households, when it was a village in, and the capital of, Hegmataneh Rural District.
 The following census in 2011 counted 8,382 people in 2,394 households.
-The 2016 census measured the population of the village as 8,125 people in 2,574 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 8,125 people in 2,574 households, the most populous in its rural district.

 In literature

 The 14th-century author Hamdallah Mustawfi listed Qasemabad as one of the main villages in the Farivar district under Hamadan.

-After the census, Qasemabad was annexed by the city of Hamadan.
+Qasemabad was annexed by the city of Hamadan in 2019.